DWI vs DUI: What's the Difference?

 If you are "driving under the influence" (DUI), you may be under the influence of alcohol, prescription medications, recreational drugs or a combination of them.
 The following states use the term DUI: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Montana, Nebraska, Nevada, New Hampshire, North Dakota, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia and Wyoming.

-A driver's BAC must be 0.08% or higher to receive a DUI conviction in any of these states except Utah, which recently lowered its BAC legal limit to just 0.05% for a DUI conviction.
+There is a legal limit to how much alcohol you can have in your system while driving.
+A driver's blood alcohol content (BAC) must be 0.08% or higher to receive a DUI conviction in any of these states except Utah, which recently lowered its BAC legal limit to just 0.05% for a DUI conviction.
 The minimum penalties for a first-offense DUI are often increased if BAC levels are high (0.15% and above) or someone was injured or killed as the result of driving under the influence.
 In any case, you're going to need the best lawyer you can afford.

 DUI and DWI Costs

 However, all the state's sanctions—fines, license suspension, jail time—do not include lawyer fees, court fees, lost wages, higher auto insurance rates and other hidden costs associated with a DUI or DWI charge.
 The cost of a DUI or DWI can be high.
 In fact, a driver who is convicted of DUI or DWI for the first time can expect to spend about $10,000 at the very least.
 Let's take a look at the penalties for a first-time DUI conviction in Connecticut: